Conditional Normalizing Flows for Forward and Backward Joint State and Parameter Estimation: Introduction

-In this study we instead focus on Normalizing Flows (NF), which generate expressive probability distributions by applying a series of parametrized transformations to a simple \emph{base} density, for which samples can be easily generated.
-NF are traditionally used in density estimation and generative modeling~\cite{papamakarios2021normalizingflowsprobabilisticmodeling}, and have been used to model complex distributions in time-series and image modeling~\cite{papamakarios2021normalizingflowsprobabilisticmodeling}, image generation~\cite{ho2019flowimprovingflowbasedgenerative}, noise modeling~\cite{Abdelhamed_2019_ICCV}, and physics~\cite{Kanwar_2020, köhler2019equivariantflowssamplingconfigurations, doi:10.1126/science.aaw1147, Wirnsberger_2020, li2020scalablegradientsstochasticdifferential}.
+Recent developments include differentiable particle filters based on normalizing flows~\cite{chen2024normalizing}.
+Closely related ideas combining continuous normalizing flows with optimal transport costs -- enforced through satisfaction of the Hamilton–Jacobi–Bellman equations -- are explored in~\cite{onken2021ot}, with extensions to flow matching introduced in~\cite{kerrigan2024dynamic}.
+Approaches based on optimal transport maps, conceptually related to normalizing flows, have also been proposed and applied to both the filtering and smoothing problems in~\cite{el2012bayesian, spantini2022coupling, Grashorn2023, ramgraber2023ensemble}.

 Most significant to our work is the paper developed by Delecki et al.~\cite{delecki2023deepnormalizingflowsstate} which combines transformers with conditional normalizing flows.
+Finally, estimation approaches involving particles may require the repeated solution of an expensive physics-based solver leading to computational intractability.
+This can be mitigated with approaches where the underlying deterministic solver is replaced by an inexpensive surrogate~\cite{queipo2005surrogate,marzouk2007stochastic}.

 We propose various normalizing flow architectures parametrized with transformer and selective state-space model-based conditioning operators.
 Note that recurrent conditioning operators can generate embedding from sequences of varying length, providing unparalleled flexibility for filtering problems with an arbitrary number of past or future observations.
-We aim to combine the flexibility of these conditioning mechanisms with the expressive power of normalizing flows in representing a large class of densities for state-only and joint parameter/state estimation under uncertainty.
+We aim to combine the flexibility of these conditioning mechanisms with the expressive power of normalizing flows in representing a large class of densities for state-only and joint state and parameter estimation under uncertainty.